beginning of content

 Key facts

-• Your personality is made up of unique traits (characteristics or qualities) that affect how you think and act.
+• Personality is made up of unique traits (characteristics or qualities) that shape how you think, feel and behave in daily life.

-• A personality disorder is when someone’s traits cause distress and make it hard for them to function in everyday life.
+• A personality disorder is when these traits cause distress and make it hard to function in everyday life.

-• There are many kinds of personality disorders, each with their own patterns of unhelpful thoughts and behaviours.
+• There are different types, each with their own patterns of unhelpful thoughts and behaviours.

 What is a personality disorder?